abdirahman-yy/comfort-health-group/README.md

 - **Accessibility**: Ensured the site follows accessibility standards with semantic HTML and proper contrast
 - **Optimized Images**: Optimized all images for fast loading and good performance

-## Technologies Used

-- **Next.js 15**: Utilized for static site generation with excellent SEO capabilities
-- **React & TypeScript**: Built with type-safe components for better code quality
-- **Tailwind CSS**: Implemented for responsive and consistent styling
-- **Static Export**: Configured for simple deployment to any hosting platform

-## Deployment

-The site is statically generated and deployed to GitHub Pages.
-The build process involves:

-1. Creating static exports with Next.js
-2. Deploying the static files to the hosting platform
-3. Configuring DNS to point to comforthealthgroup.org

 ## Key Challenges & Solutions

 - **Anchor Link Navigation**: Fixed issues with anchor links by implementing scroll margin adjustments